myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-30T00:23:24.324Z
 >
 > Look at this gif from deck.blue, my dog is scratching an itch

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-29T23:07:59.736Z
->
-> I uploaded this quoted gif from my photo gallery, and it works as an animated gif in deck.blue!
-Try it in deck.blue 😎

----
 <!-- MY-BSKY_TIMELINE:END -->